-Foot-candle: a unit of illuminance or illumination, equivalent to the illumination produced by a source of one candle at a distance of one foot and equal to one lumen incident per square foot.
+A Foot-candle is a unit of illuminance or illumination, equivalent to the illumination produced by a source of one candle at a distance of one foot and equal to one lumen incident per square foot.
 Abbreviation: FC

-Foot-candle (FC) readings are one of the ways our lighting design specialists and project managers measure and quantify light levels in specific commerical or industrial spaces.
+Foot-candle (FC) readings are one of the ways our lighting design specialists and project managers measure and quantify light levels in commerical or industrial spaces.

 By using Footcandles we’re able to measurably demonstrate the existing light levels in a space and compare those to the expected and actual light levels in a newly designed or proposed lighting solution.